 There’s no doubt there are good and bad estate agents working today, and while the best will find a buyer at the highest price for your home, the worst agent will price your home higher to attract you as a client and then be unable to find a buyer.

-However, the issue of deciding between the two types of agent has become clouded with the rising popularity of online agents and that’s the choice of a hybrid estate agency.
+However, the issue of deciding between the two types of agent has become clouded with the rising popularity of online agencies and that’s the choice of a hybrid estate agency.
 These tend to be a high street agent that offers a cheaper, fee-based service to attract those vendors who may be tempted to use an online agency.

 Whichever agency you choose, these tips of selecting either a traditional high street or an online estate agency will prove useful: